omkarkulkarni2704/omkarkulkarni2704/README.md

 <img src="https://komarev.com/ghpvc/?username=omkarkulkarni2704&label=Profile%20views&color=0e75b6&style=flat" alt="omkarkulkarni2704"/>

-Hi! 👋 I am [**Omkar Kulkarni**](https://github.com/omkarkulkarni2704), an engineering graduate from **Pune University**.
-I am proficient in Java, Python, SQL and have a strong foundation in OOPs, DSA and a good understanding of Spring Boot and REST API and also have a basic knowledge of PHP and .NET.
+Hi! 👋 I am [**Omkar Kulkarni**](https://github.com/omkarkulkarni2704), an engineering graduate from **Pune University** with a strong foundation in Java, Python, and SQL.
+I'm proficient in Object-Oriented Programming (OOPs), Data Structures and Algorithms (DSA), and have practical experience with Spring Boot and RESTful APIs.
+I'm also familiar with PHP and .NET.
+Currently, I'm actively expanding my skills by deepening my knowledge in Spring Boot, PHP, and .NET.

 - 🔭 SDE Intern at **Exposys Data Labs**